What are Foundation Diplomas?

 - Fine Art & Film

-After completing formative units you will begin to study your specialist area in greater depth, producing a professional portfolio of work.
-We also help establish working practices that will be essential in succeeding in University or employment in the creative industries.
-Including management of workload, time management, organisation and presentation.
+We also help establish working practices that will be essential in succeeding in University or employment in the creative industries, including management of workload, time management, organisation and presentation.

 In the last term you will undertake a final major project and this is the only section of the course which is graded and will decide your final grade.
 All learners exhibit their work in the public final show and private view event.